Northern Virginia’s Family Law Firm

-The highly-rated family law and divorce attorneys at Livesay & Myers, P.C. represent clients in Fairfax, Leesburg, Manassas, Loudoun, Prince William, Stafford, Fredericksburg and all across Northern Virginia.
+The award-winning family law and divorce attorneys at Livesay & Myers, P.C. represent clients in Fairfax, Arlington, Alexandria, Leesburg, Loudoun, Manassas, Prince William, Stafford, Fredericksburg and all across Northern Virginia.

 Our size and resources allow us to match you with a family law attorney perfectly suited to meet your needs.
 Whether you are looking for an aggressive attorney for a volatile divorce or heated custody battle, a more junior lawyer to handle a quick, cheap uncontested divorce, or an experienced attorney for an adoption or other family law matter—we can help.

 Our attorneys handle every type of family law matter in Virginia:

 Divorce.
 Our attorneys have years of experience with contested divorce cases under each of the fault-based grounds in Virginia, including adultery, cruelty (mental or physical) and desertion (actual or “constructive”).
 We also handle uncontested divorces, under the no-fault grounds of (1) separation for at least twelve months or (2) separation for at least six months, with a separation agreement and no minor children.
 For more information, see our Guide to Divorce in Virginia.

 Child Custody and Visitation.
 Our attorneys are veterans of many tough custody battles, fighting on behalf of mothers, fathers and grandparents in custody cases across Northern Virginia.
 We have expertise both with initial custody determinations and also cases involving relocation of custodial parents or modification of prior court orders.
 For more information on Virginia custody and visitation law, including the types of custody in Virginia, the factors used by courts in deciding custody, modification, relocation and denial of visitation, see our Guide to Custody in Virginia.